mirkorii/reCAPTCHA/README.md

 ### Release Note

-Due to some core code changes Toby has made, this plugin will only work with esoTalk version 1.0.0g4 and beyond!
-Sorry :cry: But luckly 1.0.0g4 wont be far away from being released.
+- esoTalk version 1.0.0g4 and beyond is required!

 ### Installation